osquery/foundation/MOVING_PARTS.md

 posting permissions in [TweetDeck](https://tweetdeck.twitter.com).
 You should be able to login and use it.

-The underlying credentials fare in 1password.
+The underlying credentials are in 1password.

 ### Reddit Admins